 our client got her dog back safe and alive for FREE.

-it was picked up.
-They (the pet detectives) breached their own
+up.
+They (the pet detectives) breached their own contract by

 search that he was paying for.

 client in Canada hired a MARS Pet Detective from Arizona.

 She brought them up twice at great expense to search for her

-failed twice, it took our search dog 5 minutes to
+failed twice, it took our search dog 5 minutes to locate

 clients house in the alley.